 88,600 was the final reading!
 Obviously the gas priced in 100 cu ft.
 What the rate was I don't know but nothing like the horrendous amount we pay today!
 Well at least we have gas, at that time only the very wealthy were able to afford such luxuries in their homes.
 Parlington had originally been supplied with gas from their own plant which was situated adjacent to the Gamekeeper's cottage!
 The plant produced gas from the mines at Garforth, but was later superceded by gas provided by the local gas works in Garforth, which was sited on the low side of the bridge, (north side) on Long Lane, to the west of the Sisters Pit.
 Naturally after Parlington was supplied from an external source they had to pay for it like anyone else, fortunately not by a coin meter but by a state of the art gas meter manufactured by Alder and MacKay, of New Grange Works, Edinburgh, Scotland.

 Gas Meter by Alder & MacKay

 Here is a full view of the old meter.
-You may ask how can I be sure that the meter is from Parlington, well the answer is simple and I'm sure you have got their already, there is no gas at Lotherton, never was, but the development in the late nineteenth and then early twentieth century by Colonel Frederick Richard Gascoigne, the old Colonel's son ensured that the house did get the full benefit of electricity, something that was never installed in Parlington!
+You may ask how can I be sure that the meter is from Parlington, well the answer is simple and I'm sure you have got there already, there is no gas at Lotherton, never was, but the development in the late nineteenth and then early twentieth century by Colonel Frederick Richard Gascoigne, the old Colonel's son ensured that the house did get the full benefit of electricity, something that was never installed in Parlington!

 Therefore I think it fair to make the bold jump to asserting that the meter came from Parlington; why?
 Well that's another mystery, except to say that perhaps the Gascoignes paid for it to be installed and felt they should take it, in the event never using it.
 Had Lotherton been supplied with gas and this meter used, it would undoubtably have been replaced and we would never have known anything about the gas supply at Parlington!
 Funny how these small detective stories unfold.